sherylg343/smarthome/README.md

 2. As a homeowner, I have recently decided to purchase a smart house manager product that will electronically control available products and appliances within my home, for my convenience and ease of use.
-Additional conditions of satisfaction include:
+I am viewing the demo to determine if the following conditions of satisfaction are met:
 * I need to try out the product and see how the controls work as I have not owned one of these products previously.
 * controls and functions needs to be intuitive and integrated;